jupyterhub/team-compass/docs/practices/pull_requests.md

 Our team practices should encourage transparency and collaboration, and reviewing one another's work is a great way to ensure that we share context and knowledge, and improve the codebase.
 Our goals are to balance inclusive and transparent team practices with the reality that we are all asynchronous and don't want to pay a large coordination penalty for every change and decision.

-**All changes to a JupyterHub repository should happen via Pull Requests** and **each pull request should reference at least one issue**.
+**All changes to a JupyterHub repository should happen via Pull Requests**.
-Any exceptions to this should be explicitly listed in team documentation.
+Any exceptions to this should be explicitly listed in team documentation.[^1]

+[^1]: The only exception we can think of is when pushing a commit to `main` during a release, but we'll leave this open-ended just in case there are other cases where this is useful.

+(prs:principles)=
 ## Principles to follow

 - **Don't surprise people**.
 We pay a team penalty when somebody changes something that wouldn't be expected, especially if it is unwelcome.